 With that in mind, I flipped the can over and Viola, it worked.

-Now that I know how to use the can opener, I can focus on far more complex problems, like why I need one TV remote to change channels on the satellite box and the other to adjust volume on the TV.
+Now that I know how to use the can opener, I can focus on far more complex problems, like why I need a separate TV remote to change channels on the satellite box and another to adjust volume on the TV.